ncatlab/nlab-content/pages/3/0/0/4/4003/content.md

 This bicategory is equivalent to the 2-category whose objects are slice categories of $C$, whose morphisms are polynomial functors regarded as strong functors, and whose 2-morphisms are strength-respecting natural transformations.
 =--

 In particular, "being polynomial" is a mere [[stuff, structure, property|property]] of a strong functor between slice categories.
-That is, the data $f,g,h$ are uniquely determined, up to isomorphism, by the strong functor they generate.
-(Note, though, that the property of "being polynomial" depends on a prior identification of the domain and codomain as being slice categories of some specified ambient category $C$.
+That is, the data $f$, $g$, and $h$ are uniquely determined, up to isomorphism, by the strong functor they generate.
+(Note that the property of "being polynomial" depends on a prior identification of the domain and codomain as being slice categories of some specified ambient category $C$.
 In particular, a functor $C/Z \to C/Z$ might be polynomial when its domain and codomain are regarded as slice categories of $C$, but not when they are regarded as slices of $C/Z$ over $1$ --- this happens when $W=Z$ but $h g \neq f$.)

 Note that the above bicategory contains, as a locally full sub-bicategory, the usual bicategory of [[spans]].
 Thus, as a special case, the bicategory of spans is equivalent to the 2-category of "linear" polynomial functors.
 Both of these are instances of [[Lack's coherence theorem]].

-There is a particular subclass of the 2-morphism in this bicategory that is also interesting: a 2-morphism corresponds to a [[cartesian natural transformation]] if and only if the map $X' \times_{Y'} Y \to X$ is an isomorphism.
+There is a particular subclass of the 2-morphisms in this bicategory that is also interesting: a 2-morphism corresponds to a [[cartesian natural transformation]] if and only if the map $X' \times_{Y'} Y \to X$ is an isomorphism.
 Since anything isomorphic to a pullback is a pullback, in this case the diagram can be drawn more simply by omitting the upper square and merely asking that the lower square *be* a pullback.

-Furthermore, this bicategory is actually the horizontal bicategory of a [[double category]], indeed a [[framed bicategory]], in which the vertical arrows are the arrows of $C$, and the cells are diagrams as above but allowing also morphisms $W\to W'$ and $Z\to Z'$ on the left and right.
+Furthermore, this bicategory is actually the horizontal bicategory of a [[double category]], and indeed a [[framed bicategory]], in which the vertical arrows are the arrows of $C$, and the cells are diagrams as above but also allowing morphisms $W\to W'$ and $Z\to Z'$ on the left and right.

 ## The multicategory of single-variable polynomials